EternityForest/scullery/README.md

 If the function has an attribute messagebusWrapperFor, the value of that property is passed instead of the function itself.
 Any higher level stuff that uses the message bus must set this property when wrapping functions.

+### scullery.units
+This module deals with unit conversions.

+#### scullery.units.convert(value,fromUnit, toUnit)
+Try to convert the value, falling back to the (very slow) pint library for less common conversions not natively supported.

+### scullery.mqtt

+#### scullery.mqtt.getConnection(server, port=1883, password=None, messageBusName=None)

+Creates an MQTT connection.
+To speify username, use user@server.net syntax.

+To use an internal fake server for testing, use the server "__virtual__".

+This connection handles automatically reconnecting and resubscribing for you.
+If a connection to a user@server already exists, it will return that connection.

+All traffic goes through the internal message bus first, on topics that will begin with /mqtt/.
+Normally, the internal name is server+":"+port
+But you can specify it explicitly.
+The topic name also acts as a sort of internal ID, and the system understands new connections with the same ID to be replacements for the old one.
+All subscriptions will carry over.

+Resubscriptions are stored in a master list.
+If you subscribe, then delete the connection and recreate a new connection with the same message bus name, everything will carry on like nothing happened, so long as you kept a reference to the subscribed function.

+You can even create one connection, delete it, make a new one with the same internal messageBusName, to a different server, and all the old subscriptions will be "remade" at the new server, as the system knows that the new connection is a "replacement" for the old name.

+You cannot have two connections to the same user@server combo with different internal names or passwords, however, if you do not supply a password, and the existing connection has one, it will still work as it is simply returning the existing one.

+This feature is meant to make GUI config easier, so that changing a connection doesn't break all existing users of that connection.

+##### Passive connections

+If server is '', it will not create any real connections, but will still publish and subscribe to the internal bus, meaning that you can use it as a "passive" connection which uses a real connection configured elsewhere.

+Note that you will(currently) only recieve through passives if the backend also subscribed to that topic, subscribing through a passive connecting is truly passive, but this may change.
+At the moment, think of them like "spy" connections.

+To use a passive connection, you obviously need to specify the same messageBusName on the passive and backend.

+##### MQTTConnection.publish(self, topic, message, qos=2, encoding="json"):

+Encoding may be: json,msgpack, raw, utf8

+##### MQTTConnection.subscribe(self, topic, function, qos=2, encoding="json")
+Function is passed f(topic,message).

+Scullery only weakly references, so if you delete or otherwise let the function be GCed, it is auto unsubscribed.

+##### MQTTConnection.unsubscribe(self, topic, function)
+Automatically unsubscribes from the actual MQTT topic when there are no more local subscribers.
+Note that subscriptions through a "

+# Everything below this should be moved to a separate library.

+It will still be included as a compatibility stub that just calls into the external stuff.

 ### scullery.jack

 This submodule requires pyjack, and of course Jack.
 You should normally import this somewhere if using IceFlow with JACK.

 #### Message Bus activity